alcash55/Resume-Repository/README.md

 # Resume Code
-This repository contains example code in java and C++ which demonstraits my coding abilities for potential future employers to look at when considering me for jobs.
+This repository contains code in Java and C++ which demonstraits my coding abilities for potential future employers to look at when considering me for jobs.